adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

 ## Update existing items

 If you run the spider again, you will notice that you now have 80 items in your database.
-Let's change the Pipeline so that it does not insert a new post each time, but rather updates the existing one if it already exists.
+Let's update the Pipeline so that it does not insert a new post each time, but rather updates the existing one if it already exists.

 ```py
 # pipelines.py